Why is my Amazon EFS file system performance slow?

 Copy files

 When you copy files with the cp command, you might experience slowness.
-This is because the copy command is a serial operation, which means that it copies each file one at a time.
-If the file size for each file is small, the throughput to send that file is small.
+The copy command is a serial operation that copies each file one at a time.
+If the file size is small for each file, then the throughput to send that file is small.
+There is overhead per file operation because Amazon EFS must replicate to all mount points.
+Therefore, when you send files, you might notice latency.

 Related information